Recycling configuration

 Options:

-Unlimited — Rizer creates records in HubSpot immediately when deals reach “Ready for callback” status.
+• Unlimited — Rizer creates records in HubSpot immediately when deals reach “Ready for callback” status.
 No limits, no delays.
-As soon as a callback date arrives or a feature ships, the new record appears in HubSpot.
+As soon as a callback date arrives or a feature is implemented, the new record appears in HubSpot.

 When using Limited auto-creation, you set the constraints: